 portal, The Vault.
 Documents housed in The Vault offer a wealth of knowledge on designing and implementing a Women’s Market program at scale, including examples of successful Customer Value Propositions, effective marketing collateral and exclusive market research.

 The GBA publishes deep-dive analytical Case Studies, topic-specific In Briefs, and comprehensive practitioner-focused guides.
 Central to the GBA’s core offering is the creation of knowledge products based on network member experience.

 Our Women’s Market Data Analytics program, available to our members, is the only industry-wide repository of Women’s Market data, offering consistent metrics and definitions, and helping members make the business case for serving women.

 Only 55% of banks have the ability to disaggregate their customer data by sex.

-GBA’s research to understand the barriers banks face in reaching the Women’s Market is at the forefront of what we do.
-We conduct studies to build understanding of the size of the opportunity as well as the ways banks can capture it.
-Research topics include banks’ beliefs about women, women’s attitudes toward banks, their attitudes toward the Women’s Market value proposition and life cycle events that present the greatest opportunity for banks.
+GBA’s research to understand the barriers financial services providers face in reaching the Women’s Market is at the forefront of what we do.
+We conduct studies to build understanding of the size of the opportunity as well as the ways it can be captured.
+Research topics include financial services providers’ beliefs about women, women’s attitudes toward financial services, their attitudes toward the Women’s Market value proposition and life cycle events that present the greatest opportunity.

 GBA’s groundbreaking study on “How Banks Can Profit from the Multi-Trillion Dollar Female Economy” reveals the four key myths bankers believe about the Women’s Market, as well as the data that debunks these misconceptions.